 People with asthma, emphysema, heart disease, sinus problems, and allergies are especially prone to developing problems from smoke.
 Common symptoms from smoke inhalation and breathing second hand smoke include fatigue, coughing, throat irritation, watering eyes, sinus congestion, wheezing, shortness of breath, headaches, and nose bleeds.

 Smoke in the air?
 Stay hydrated!
 Drink lots of water and herbal teas with lemon.
 Also drink mullein tea.

 It is unpleasant but can bring relief to the sinuses – just snort some warm salt water from a bowl up into your nose then blow it back out into a tissue.

 Follow the directions on the label.
 Buy drops that are for lubricating the eyes, not to get the red out.

 If over-the-counter or prescription eye drops are not available, use distilled water to make a week yellowroot, calendula, or eyebright tea.
 Cool completely, strain two times through clean coffee filters or sterile cotton cloth, and pour a little into eyes with a teaspoon.

 If you live in an area where there is obvious smoke in the air or where you can smell smoke, stay indoors and keep windows closed.
 Don't forget pets – bring them inside, too.

-Do not fry food at high temperatures -- you don't need smoke from cooking oil.
-Do not vacuum or burn candles.
-Do not use fireplaces or wood heaters unless absolutely necessary.
+Do not fry food at high temperatures -- you don't need to breath smoke from cooking oil getting too hot.
+Do not burn candles.
+Do not use fireplaces or wood heaters unless they are vented correctly.
 Avoid air fresheners, incense, and cigarette smoke, too.

 A wet dish cloth is more beneficial than a face mask.
 Face masks are designed to trap larger particles like sawdust, not smoke.